 Keeping the Unity of the Spirit

-with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.
-(ESV)
+2with all humility and gentleness, with patience, bearing with one another in love, 3being diligent to keep the unity of the Spirit in the bond of peace.

 Ephesians 4:2-3, King James Version (KJV)